get-convex/convex-helpers/packages/convex-helpers/README.md

 - `stream` constructs a stream using the same syntax as `DatabaseReader`.
   - e.g. `stream(ctx.db, schema).query("messages").withIndex("by_author", (q) => q.eq("author", "user1"))`
 - `MergedStream(streams, fields)` combines multiple streams into a new stream, ordered by the same index fields.
+- `.flatMap` expands each document into its own stream, and they all get chained together.
+- `.map` modifies each stream item, preserving order.
 - `.filterWith` filters out documents from a stream based on a TypeScript predicate.
 - Once your stream is set up, you can get documents from it with the normal Convex query methods: `.first()`, `.collect()`, `.paginate()`, etc.